rollingedit/YouTube-Album-Splitter/README.md

 Many videos create those chapters from timestamps in the description, but timestamps alone are not always enough.
 If YouTube does not show chapter markers on the progress bar, the tool may keep the full audio file instead of splitting it.

 No command-line knowledge is needed.
 After you double-click the file and paste the link, the tool handles the rest.
+When it finishes, you can paste another link right away or press Enter with no link to close.

 ## How To Use